Can I work during my fellowship?

 All fellows will have access to the top innovators, educators, technologists and designers in the nation.
 Additionally, they will receive a comprehensive “boot camp” training to help kickstart their project.
 Fellows will be able to take advantage of ongoing learning opportunities in and around Chicago from institutions like Northwestern Pritzker School of Law, Chicago Kent Law School, IIT Institute of Design, 1871 Chicago Technology and Entrepreneur Incubator, courts, legal aid organizations and more.
 Finally, they will be able to participate in many learning opportunities at the ABA and affiliated groups.

-NextGen Fellows will receive a stipend of $45,000 (and benefits) for their year at the ABA.
+NextGen Fellows will receive a salary of $45,000 (and benefits) for their year at the ABA.

 Do I have to be a programmer?

 You don’t need to have any programming experience.
 However, you should have some sense of the technology that may be needed to bring your project to fruition.

 Do I have to be a lawyer or law graduate?

 The NextGen Fellows are required to be a law graduate.
 However, the Innovation Fellows can be anyone who wants to improve the justice system and legal profession.

 Some places that you may consider looking are: